A frequency resolved atlas of the sky in continuous gravitational waves: Introduction

+In this paper we provide a window on the universe of continuous gravitational wave sources.
+For the first time ever, every sky location has associated a spectrum of upper limits on the gravitational wave amplitude, as well as a signal-to-noise ratio (SNR) spectrum.
+These are, nearly-raw, minimally processed results and access to them will enable new and independent searches, as we explain in Section \ref{sec:results}.
+Together with the new Einstein@Home results \cite{EatHO3a}, these are the most sensitive results to date.

+As it is common in broad surveys for continuous gravitational waves, we follow-up and investigate less than 2\% of the results of our search -- and such results are marked in the atlas.
+None of the followups results in a conclusive association with astrophysical sources.
+The rest of the atlas remains unexplored.
+Other scientists can use the atlas in combination with electromagnetic and particle data \cite{JST, CTA, SKA, AMS, PTF}, and catalogs \cite{SIMBAD, ATNF}, in search of significant associations.
+Many other studies are possible.
+In the appendix, we provide an example of an interesting search that can be easily performed using only the atlas data.

 The atlas contains nearly two billion records.
-To make it accessible to a wider community, the atlas has been designed so that it can be analyzed on a small personal computer using the MVL library \cite{RMVL, MVL}.
-We provide software that produces sky maps for wide frequency bands and allows queries of the atlas by sky position and/or frequency, and computations using the full scan of the data.
-Effectively this enables arbitrary searches within the covered parameter space with the full sensitivity of the Falcon pipeline, but without the need for a large computing cluster.
+To make it easily accessible, the atlas has been designed so that it can be analyzed on a small personal computer using the MVL library \cite{RMVL, MVL}.
+We provide open-source software (compatible with Linux, Windows and Mac OS) that produces sky maps for wide frequency bands, allows queries of the atlas by sky position and/or frequency, and performs computations using the full scan of the data.
+Effectively this enables searches within the covered parameter space with the full sensitivity of the Falcon pipeline, but without the need for a large computing cluster.
+Our hope is to make gravitational wave studies and discoveries accessible to scientists with a modest computing budget.

+In the following sections we describe the gravitational wave signals, the analysis method, the search setup (including the follow-up) and the results of the analysis.